 1. How long have you been at HZ?

-I’ve been here for a mere four weeks, but love it so much already.
+I’ve been here for just 10 months, and I love it so much already.

 2. Is there a design trend you really love (or hate)?

 I love and hate brutalist web design.
 It’s impractical and often trendy for the sake of being trendy.
 But I also respect the style for breaking rules and trying to be rugged in a retro way.
 These websites always draw me in, although usually not for the content.

 3. What other designers inspire you?

 Over the years, following Jessica Walsh has been the biggest force pushing me to be braver and bolder, even beyond design.
 She’s probably my favorite.
 I also like Timothy Goodman and Lauren Hom—they’re both powerful and funny.
 I follow other artists as well, and two that I find particularly delightful are Sean Charmatz and Vincent Bal.
 They make the most mundane objects interesting!

 4. What would your absolute dream client be?